racarla96/Modular_Lidar_ROS_Arduino/README.md

 * `roslaunch hector_slam_launch tutorial.launch`
 * `rosrun rosserial_python serial_node.py /dev/ttyS0`

-And try the code in arduino DUE and check that the arduino is receiving the position.
+And try the code in arduino DUE (SERIAL 1 for connecting with serial cables) and check that the arduino is receiving the position.
+##### If you want to connect Arduino via USB, you need to modify the ros hardware serial specification.

 ```cpp
 #include <ros.h>